orbitbot/misbehave/utils/README.md

 **`tabUnindent(newLine, tab, prefix, selected, suffix)`**

-Removes tab-like text based on the selection.
-If the selection is on a single line and the text before the selection ends with a tab-like, the tab is removed, otherwise the selection will be tab-*indented* instead.
+Removes tab-like characters based on the selection.
+If the selection is on a single line and the prefix string before the selection ends with a tab-like, the tab is removed, otherwise the selection will be tab-*indented* instead.
 If multiple lines are selected, one tab-like will be removed from the start of all lines selected, including the line where the selection starts.

 ```